Bit20-Creative-Group/BitShares-NFT-Specification/README.md

   * Asset precision should be zero
   * Asset should have a max_supply of 1 or of a very small limited number
 * Immutability
   * BitShares assets have a disavowable permission to increase max supply.
-This permission must be disavowed by the issuer, else there remians a mechanism to increase issuance.
+This permission must be disavowed by the issuer, else there remains a mechanism to increase issuance.
-  * Asset descriptions — important metadata that uniquely identifies the digital entity encaspulated by the NFT is stored in the Asset Description field.
+  * Asset descriptions — important metadata that uniquely identifies the digital entity encapsulated by the NFT is stored in the Asset Description field.
 Since this field is mutable, the possibility exists for the asset issuer to alter, deface, spoil, or otherwise destroy the NFT.
 At present, there is no disavowable asset permission for editing the description.
 For obvious reasons, it would be useful if there was one, to safeguard the NFT data, however there is not.
 An alternative, however, once the NFT is created, is to transfer asset issuership of the NFT to `null-account`, whereby future asset update operations will become impossible.

 ## Asset Description Langauge

-The asset `description` field can accomodate arbitrary text.
+The asset `description` field can accommodate arbitrary text.
 Current convention is to store a JSON blob allowing asset issuers to embed three distinct descriptive properties of the asset.
 This JSON blob has the following form:  (whitespace added for visual clarity)

 ```
 {